TIPS

 3. Increasing Training Difficulty Level

 Sometimes, moving too fast in training can confuse your dog.
 They might not understand what you expect from them and respond with fear.
+It’s important to break down commands and tricks into smaller, manageable steps.

 Once your dog feels comfortable with the lower jumps, you can gradually increase the height to the standard level.
+Always make sure new training tools are introduced in a positive and fun way.

 What if My Dog Still Feel Scared?